xiaosaiyao/scMultiome/README.md

 └── scMultiome.Rproj                RStudio project file
 ```

-### Contributing
+## Contributing

-To add your public data sets to the package, please contact the package mainainer.
+To add your public data sets to the package, review the vignette _Adding Data Sets_ and contact the package maintainer.